Growing with the grain

 UPDATE - US Study Tour

-The Grains Research Foundation Ltd’s annual two-week grain grower capacity development program will again run in 2021*.
+The Grains Research Foundation Ltd’s annual two-week grain grower capacity development program will hopefully run again soon*.

 Our grower capacity development program sees small groups of predominantly Queensland Grain Growers (although we accept applications from other states) undertaking travel to the USA to: